 Nauvoo Malaria Outbreak

-The prophet Joseph Smith and his wife Emma opened their home to the sick Saints in need.
-The numbers of sick was so great they put tents out in front of their home, to help more.
+The prophet Joseph Smith and his wife Emma opened their home to the sick Saints.
+The numbers of sick was so great they put tents out in front of their home, to have more room for the sick.

 Wilford Woodruff recalled, “The large number of Saints who had been driven out of Missouri, were flocking into Commerce; but had no homes to go into, and were living in wagons, in tents, and on the ground.
 Many, therefore, were sick through the exposure they were subjected to.
 Brother Joseph had waited on the sick, until he was worn out and nearly sick himself.”